 Unfortunately, the tours are held only in Danish, but you can always visit their shop and pick up a nice souvenir for yourself!

-How to Get to Koge and Vallo Castle from Copenhagen
+How to Get to Køge and Vallø Castle from Copenhagen

 Roskilde Viking Ship Museum

-Entrance to the museum costs 90-130 DKK depending on the time of the year.
+The entrance to the Viking Ship Museum costs 115-150 DKK depending on the time of the year.
 A boat ride costs 120-160 DKK depending on the duration of the ride.
-You can check opening times here.
+You can check the opening times here.